sasjs/vscode-extension/README.md

 ![image](./assets/screenshots/cbd-project.png)

-## SASjs VS Code Snippets
+## SAS code auto-completion and SASjs VS Code Snippets

+SASjs VS Code extension provides SAS code auto-completion together with SASjs SAS Macros.
 SASjs VS Code extension is using VS Code snippets generated from a @sasjs/core package that is a SAS Macro library.
-The documentation of these SAS Macros can be found here(https://core.sasjs.io/).
+The documentation of these SAS Macros can be found [here](https://core.sasjs.io/).
 To use SASjs VS Code snippets, just start typing SAS macro name.
 For example:

 ![image](./assets/screenshots/vscode-snippets.png)

 ## Contributions